makersacademy/rest/README.md

-# REST
+# Representational state transfer (REST)

+REST is a software architectural style that is used to build web applications.
+You could, and someone did, write a PhD thesis on the topic but its everday use can be covered in a single workshop or practical.

+## Learning outcomes

 - Describe REST as a convention for routing
 - Define 'Resource' in REST
 - Explain a RESTful route structure
 - Build a RESTful API

-## Main
+## Exercises

+If you're doing this as a practical, rather than a workshop, you'll need to combine the resources here with your own independent research.
+As always, be careful to strike the right balance between reading and experimenting or building.
+Your goal is not to write another PhD thesis on REST.

+- Observe the diagram below and explain what is going on, in your own words.
+- Look back at the learning outcomes and make sure your explanation covers each of the first three.
+- Write down your explanation and share it with a peer for feedabck.
-Build a RESTful API that serves the data in data.json.
+- Build a RESTful API that serves the data in data.json.
 You can use Sinatra, Node, or something else.

 ### RESTful schema